extremenetworks/Virtual_EXOS/gns3_projects/BGP/README.md

 # BGP & Route Redistribution To And From OSPF

 This GNS3 project was made to show a configuration example of BGP with route redistribution.
-There are three separate BGP ASes, and two OSPF ASes.
+There are three separate BGP AS'es, and two OSPF AS'es.

 *Note: These projects were built for the EXOS-VM_v32.7 images.
 Make verify the image is loaded into GNS3 before you import the project.*